1. 'I was born an idler of society, but died, as a genius of literature'.

 16. 'Democracy is a principle that few men adhere, but many impose erroneously'.

 17. 'What is happiness, if we do not experience, at first, sadness?'

-18. 'There is no absoluteness in this world, except the purity of the soul'.
+18. 'There is no absoluteness in this world, except the reaper of death.

-19. 'The indivisibility of the maker is greater than the creation of the universe'.
+19. 'The indivisibility of consciousness is greater than the divisibility of the body'.